NoamShental/COMPASS/README.md

 Requirements:
 -------------
-The package is written in Matlab and uses mex files which are currently only compiled for Linux 64bit.
+The package is written in Matlab and uses mex files compiled for Linux64 bit, Mac 64bit and Windows 64bit.
 The software requires Matlab's Parallel Computing Toolbox.
-If a Mac/Windows version is needed, please contact shental@openu.ac.il
+We have extensively used COMPASS on Linux and strongly recommend using Linux, due to memory and speed issues.

 We also included a stand-alone version for Linux 64bit, for those who do not have access to Matlab.
 The package appears in a directory "COMPASS_compiled".
 Please see the README file inside the diretcory for a description.
 This README file describes the Matlab version.